p4lang/p4c/README.md

 **If you get a nanomsg error when running the tests (make check), try running them as sudo **

+In 'debug mode', you probably want to do:
+./configure 'CXXFLAGS=-O0 -g' 'CPPFLAGS=-DELOGGER_NANOMSG -DENABLE_SIMPLELOG'

 ## Common instructions:
 1. Always run make from the top-level folder, otherwise dependency tracking won't work.